JY-Dev/ColorCodeDialog/README.md

 # ColorCodeDialog
 You can get the code value of the color you want.
+In Android studio

 ### Library Version